-Knowledge (continued) Assessment Methods GMP PET CT - R ole in Oncology Normal and physiological variation in tracer distribution and overlap with benign conditions producing FDG uptake 6, 10 1 Effect of chemotherapy and radiotherapy 6, 10 1 Role in tumour diagnosis, staging and recurrence 6, 10 1 Role with respect to comparative imaging 6, 10 1 Molecular a nd functional imaging Relationship between modalities such as MR, Spectroscopy, DNA probes etc. 10 1 Skills Basic Scien ce Practical experience with monitoring devices, probes, dose calibrators, gamma cameras and positron emission tomography systems 7 1 Safe handling and administration of radiopharmaceuticals 7 1 Practical management of radioactive contamination 7 1 Clinical App olication Preparation of patient prior to the test 7 1 Choice of radiopharmaceutical 7 1 Radiotracer preparation and its quality assurance 7 1 Measurement and drawing up of tracer 7 1 Radiopharmaceutical injection 7 1 Audit outcome of studies 9 1 Review of sequential data on patients and comparison with other methods of assessments 6 1 System Spe cific Skills - Endocrine Utility of intra-operative probe detection of parathyroids 7 1 System Spe cific Skills - Lymphoscintigraphy Surface localisation of the sentinel node 7 1 Calibration and use of the hand help probe 7 1 System Spe cific Skills - Cardiovascular System Setting up of instrumentation prior to ECG-gating and SPECT acquisition 7 1 Perform physiological or pharmacological stress prior to myocardial perfusion studies 7 1 Techniques of tomographic reconstruction, qualitative and quantitative analysis 7 1
+Knowledge (continued) Assessment Methods GMP NB - The CT interpretation skills acquired during core training are assumed in this section PET CT - O PET CT - Oncology Normal and physiological variation in tracer distribution and overlap with benign conditions that are FDG avid 6, 1 Effect of chemotherapy and radiotherapy 6, 1 Role in tumour diagnosis, staging and recurrence 6, 1 Response assessment 6 1 Role with respect to comparative imaging 6, 1 PET CT - No on-Oncology Role in non-malignant condition e.g. infection, inflammation and vasculitis 6 1 Molecular a nd functional imaging Relationship between modalities such as MR, Spectroscopy, DNA probes etc. 6 1 Skills Basic Scien ce Practical experience with monitoring devices, probes, dose calibrators, gamma cameras and positron emission tomography systems 7 1 Safe handling and administration of radiopharmaceuticals 7 1 Practical management of radioactive contamination 7 1 Clinical App lication Preparation of patient prior to the test 7 1 Choice of radiopharmaceutical 7 1 Radiotracer preparation and its quality assurance 7 1 Measurement and drawing up of tracer 7 1 Radiopharmaceutical injection 7 1 Audit outcome of studies 9 1 Review of sequential data on patients and comparison with other methods of assessments 6 1 System Spe cific Skills - Lymphoscintigraphy Surface localisation of the sentinel node 7 1 Calibration and use of the hand help probe 7 1 System Spe cific Skills - Cardiovascular System Setting up of instrumentation prior to ECG-gating and SPECT acquisition 7 1 Perform physiological or pharmacological stress prior to myocardial perfusion studies 7 1 Techniques of tomographic reconstruction, qualitative and quantitative analysis 7 1

-Skills (conti nued) Assessment Method GMP
+Skills (cont inued) Assessment Method GMP

-System Spe cific Skills- PET-CT
+System Spe ecific Skills- PET-CT

 Image interpretation and reporting including normal variants, artefacts, sources of error and assessment of utility 6,7 1

 Audit outcome of studies 9 1

 Review of sequential data on patients and comparison with other methods of assessment 6 1

 Behaviour

-Basic Scien ce
+Basic Scien nce

 Aseptic technique 7 1,2

 Recognise need to work with others 7,8 1,2,3

 Comply with current regulations 7,8 1,2,3

-Clinical App lication
+Clinical App plication

 Vetting of requests 6 1,2

 Show willingness to provide explanation 7 1,3

 Appreciate the importance of timely reporting and accurate communication of the result to the referring clinician 6,7 1,2,3

 Consider the importance of audit in the outcome of results 9 1,2

 Show openness to critical feedback of reports 6,7 1,3

 Appreciate the importance of keeping up-to-date with developments and with relevant medical literature 6,7 1,2

 Show awareness of health and safety issues 6,7 1,2

 Participate in MDTs 8,11 1,3

 Take part in teaching and training 8,10 1